db-ui/core/source/_patterns/01-elements/input/input~invalid.md

 ---
-title: Input - invalid state
+title: Input - invalid state (type in less than its minimum of 5 letters)
 order: 6
 ---